LHCfitNikhef/smefit_release/docs/source/report/running.md

   show_only: Null # list of operator to be displayed, default is all (Null)
   hide_dofs: Null # list of operator not to displayed, default is Null
+  ci_type: "eti" # type of credible intervals to use: eti, hdi or hdi_mono. eti is the default choice.

   # emptry or list of operator per fit which have degenerated solution
   # (to be used only in qudtatic fits)